lghthon/learngit/readme.txt

-git is a versionn system
-git is free software
+git is a distribute1 versionn system. git is free software.